hakhakobian/regallery/readme.txt

 = Is the plugin optimized for mobile devices? =
 Yes, our photo gallery plugin is fully responsive, ensuring your galleries look amazing on all devices.

-= What Views Are Available in the ReGallery plugin? = ReGallery offers a variety of stunning views to enhance your photo gallery.
+= What Views Are Available in the Re Gallery plugin? = Re Gallery offers a variety of stunning views to enhance your photo gallery.
 Our image gallery plugin includes the following views:

 * **Thumbnail view:** Present your photo gallery with clickable thumbnails that open larger versions of the images.
 * **Mosaic view:** Create visually appealing galleries with images arranged in a beautiful mosaic pattern.